stuartd/keymapper/README.md

 But then Windows 7 came along and dropped the unofficial or accidental support, and it doesn't look like it's ever coming back: I took out all the code that used user mappings, but other than that the code is essentially as it was in 2008: I am happy with the code, but needless to say this is not how I would write it now..

-If you're interested, my original blog post from 2008 on per-user scancode mappings is reproduced below.
+If you're interested, my original blog post from 2008 on per-user scancode mappings is reproduced below (the blog itself is of course [on the Internet Archive](https://web.archive.org/web/20150306040530/http://justkeepswimming.net/keymapper/blog/default.aspx))

 * * *